Adastra-thw/Tortazo/docs/faqs.rst

 =================
-To use Shodan, you'll need a valid Shodan Key, which you can get if created a new Shodan account. http://www.shodanhq.com/ Also, the shodan key must be included in a plain-text file (in just one line) and use the switch -k / --shodan-key If you use the Shodan plugin available, you'll have another extended options to perform searches against shodan. :ref`supported_options`
+To use Shodan, you'll need a valid Shodan Key, which you can get if created a new Shodan account. http://www.shodanhq.com/ Also, the shodan key must be included in a plain-text file (in just one line) and use the switch -k / --shodan-key If you use the Shodan plugin available, you'll have another extended options to perform searches against shodan. :ref:`supported_options`

 =================
 I get an strange error... ¿What can I do?
 =================
 Well, your question is very ambiguous, don't you think?
-If after read the documentation  :ref:`getting_started` and read this FAQ :ref:`faqs_tortazo`` you can not solve it, please contact me :ref:`contact_adastra`
+If after read the documentation  :ref:`getting_started` and read this FAQ.
+If you can not solve it, please contact me.